yanis26x/frontend-Sp0ti5/IaC/wiki/Infrastructure.md

 # Introduction

-This part of the project aims to deploy a secure, highly available, multi-services cloud infrastructure on **AWS** using **Terraform** to simplify and automate the process
+This part of the project aims to deploy a secure, highly available, single-service cloud infrastructure on **AWS** using **Terraform** for our school project frontend

 ---